Iran urged not to squander chance to salvage nuclear deal

 The European powers stressed Monday that “just a commitment” to the accord on everyone’s part is not enough, Maas said.

-“To make possible a rapprochement under Biden, there must be no more technical maneuvers of the kind we have seen plenty in recent times — they would do nothing but further undermine the agreement,” he added.
+“To make possible a rapprochement under Biden, there must be no more tactical maneuvers of the kind we have seen plenty of in recent times — they would do nothing but further undermine the agreement,” he added.

 “The opportunity that is now being offered — this last window of opportunity — must not be squandered,” Maas said.
 “We made that very clear today to Iran in particular.”